Hindaun: Roads

 NH 47 (Indian National Highway No. 47) links Delhi To Mohana, MP by Delhi-Haryana-Rajasthan-Madhya Pradesh was announced by the central government in March 2016.
+Bharatpur Beawar expressway has also been announced by the state government.
+It is expected to operate by 2030.

 City transportation

 Shared autos are operated between roadways bus stand and railway station.
 People use buses and auto-rickshaws to reach nearby places.

 Railway

 Hindaun City is a station on the New Delhi–Mumbai main line.
 Other railway stations in proximity to the city are Shri Mahabirji, Fateh Singhpura and Sikroda Meena.

 Airport

 The nearest major airport is Jaipur International Airport, which is 160 km from the city-centre, and offers sporadic service to major domestic and international locations.

-Kheda and kanchroli have international airport which connects Hindaun globally to cities like New York, Paris, Melbourne, London etc.
+Jaipur international airport connects Hindaun globally to cities like New York, Paris, Melbourne, London etc.